shohidulislam12/simple-crud-client/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository, create a feature branch, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-This README file covers all key aspects of your project, including a short description, live links, dependencies, installation steps, API endpoints, technologies used, and key features.
-Customize any section as needed to better fit your project’s specifics.